TahaAnwar/bleedfacedetector/README.md

 import bleedefacetector as fd

 faces_list = fd.hog_detect(img)
-faces_list = fd.hog_detect(img, upsample=0, height=350)
+faces_list = fd.hog_detect(img, upsample=0, height=0)
 ```
 #### Optional parameters:
 1.  <b> height </b>

- By default height resizes to 350 , you can decrease or increase height to change the speed of the alogrithim at the compromise of accuracy.
-Height=0 means use original height
+ By default height=0 which means use original height, you can decrease or increase height to change the speed of the alogrithim at the compromise of accuracy.

  2. <b>  upsample </b>